jamesclancy/SafeCardGame/README.md

     | EffectCard ec -> renderThumbnailEffectCard ec
 ```

 I am now able to play the game entirely on the client it seems.
-I do notice an issue where my attacks are not decrmeneting my available resources and I don't think my resources are reseting every turn.
+I do notice an issue where my attacks are not decrementing my available resources and I don't think my resources are resetting every turn.

-I was able to update the resource reseting but altering the `EndTurnEvent` to reset teh users resources when the draw step is set like:
+I was able to update the resource resetting but altering the `EndTurnEvent` to reset the user's resources when the draw step is set like:

 ```
 let modifyGameStateFromPerformAttackEvent (ev: PerformAttackEvent) (gs: GameState) =